areenberg/MDPSolver/README.md

 # Documentation

-The documentation can be found in the wiki for MDPSolver (https://github.com/areenberg/MDPSolver/wiki).
+The documentation can be found in the [wiki for MDPSolver](https://github.com/areenberg/MDPSolver/wiki).

 # How to cite